 Outer space is not the final frontier.
 We have yet to discover an endless world within the emptiness of everything in our Universe.

 When we look out toward the heavens, and even when we look deep within atoms and molecules, we will find mostly empty space.

 There is a vast amount of space between planets, solar systems, and galaxies.
 Looking inward, we see an enormous empty space between the electrons circling the nucleus of atoms.

 I'll take you on an illustrative tour both outward and inward.
 Let's start with a quick review of where we are in the Universe.

-What We Already Know About Our Solar System and the Universe
+What We Already Know

 - We know that the Earth does not take exactly 365 1/4 days to go around the Sun.
 Besides adding a day every four years with a leap year, we have to skip a leap year every hundred years.
-We also need to adjust the calendar with leap seconds added every so often.
+We also need to adjust the calendar with leap seconds added every so often.2

 The Emptiness of Matter

-Inner Space is just as massive and limitless, and it has yet to be fully discovered and understood.
+Inner space is just as massive and limitless, and it has yet to be fully discovered and understood.